 - 2 teaspoons Worcestershire sauce see note

-- Spread out parchment paper onto a sheet pan.
-Rinse and drain the black beans and then pat dry with a paper towel.
+- Place the beans in a colander and rinse well.
+After rinsing the beans, pat them dry with a paper towel.
 Spread the beans out onto the baking sheet and bake for 10-15 minutes, or until they dry out and begin to split open.

 - While the beans are baking, heat 1 teaspoon of oil in a small nonstick skillet over medium-high heat.
 Add the onions and saute until softened about 3 to 4 minutes.
 Add the mushrooms and saute for another 2-3 minutes.
 Blot off excess moisture on the onions and mushrooms, using a paper towel.